ProjectPhysX/OpenCL-Wrapper/README.md

    - automatic OpenCL C code compilation when creating the Device object
      - automatically enable FP64/FP16 capabilities in OpenCL C code
      - automatically print log to console if there are compile errors
-     - easy option to generate PTX assembly and save that in a `.ptx` file
+     - easy option to generate PTX assembly for Nvidia GPUs and save that in a `.ptx` file
+   - contains all device-specific workarounds/patches to make OpenCL fully cross-compatible
 2. create a `Memory` object with 1 line
    - one object for both host and device memory
    - easy host <-> device memory transfer (also for 1D/2D/3D grid domains)